-The U.S. Department of Health and Human Services (HHS) has adopted ICD-10 as the new code set for reporting morbidities.
-The National Center for Health Statistics (NCHS), the Federal agency responsible for use of the International Statistical Classification of Diseases and Related Health Problems, 10th revision (ICD-10) in the United States, has developed a clinical modification of the classification for morbidity purposes.
+In 2009, the U.S. Department of Health and Human Services (HHS) announced that it would adopt the International Statistical Classification of Diseases and Related Health Problems, 10th revision (ICD-10) as the new code set for reporting morbidities.
+The National Center for Health Statistics (NCHS), the Federal agency responsible for use of ICD-10 in the U.S., has developed a clinical modification of the classification for morbidity purposes.

-- ICD-10-CM will be used in all settings (Diagnosis Coding)
+- ICD-10 Clinical Modification (ICD-10-CM): For use in all settings (Diagnosis Coding)

 - ICD-10 Procedural Code Set (ICD-10-PCS): For inpatient procedures (used by hospitals only)

 ICD-10 implementation will significantly change the way coding is done; the code-set will grow from its current 14,315 diagnosis codes to more than 69,099 codes.
 Since these changes will require significant effort to implement, it is necessary to start preparations in your office now.

 Please refer to the additional resources on this page to help your practice get ready for the change.
 For immediate research into the ICD-10 codes and guidelines, visit the CDC website by clicking the button below.